d0ugal/django-appregister/docs/registers.rst

 Usage Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example like with the Register example assumes that the
+The following example like with the Registry example assumes that the
-NamedQuestionRegister is added to the file ``registry.py`` in your
+NamedQuestionRegistry is added to the file ``registry.py`` in your
 myproject package::

     from myproject import registry